lambdaclass/concrete/ROADMAP.md

     lossy casts, div/mod-zero, shifts, returned-reference rejection, ByteView wrong-buffer guards, HMAC/SHA-256 modular arithmetic, and capability-bearing stdlib calls.
+13b. **One source of typing truth (typed AST).** Every 2026-07 front-end bug was
+    two passes holding different opinions about the same program: Check typed literals from the hint while Elab typed them from the sibling operand;
+    `typesCompatible` was lenient where SSA-verify was strict (the E0715 class);
+    Elab carried a private int-vs-fixed-width re-elaboration Check knew nothing about; std skipped Check entirely while Elab/CoreCheck ran (H12).
+Shared predicates (`binOpOperandsAgree`) and LANGUAGE_INVARIANTS #19 gates DETECT drift; the architecture still INVITES it — three semi-independent semantic judgments over one program.
+Endgame: Check produces a TYPED AST that Elab consumes (types computed once, threaded forward), deleting Elab's re-inference and CoreCheck's overlapping rules down to genuine Core-shape validation.
+    Large refactor; do it as this phase's capstone, staged per expression family, with the differential fuzzer + `test-ci-gates` as the safety net.
+Until then, every new type rule MUST live in one shared predicate used by all passes.
 14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and